-Generally, in the UK, the parent who lives with the children will receive monthly payments towards their upkeep from the other parent.
+Generally, in the UK, the parent who lives with the children will receive monthly child maintenance payments towards their upkeep from the other parent.
 Our lawyers will be able to advise you on what amount of money is appropriate given your own family circumstances.
-This will take into account incomes, how many children there are and how many overnight stays the children have with each parent.
+This will consider income, how many children there are and how many overnight stays the children have with each parent.

-We will always endeavour to reach an agreement with your former partner, however, if an agreement is not possible then you can apply to the Child Maintenance Services (CMS) which will only become involved if both parents reside in the UK.
+We will always endeavour to reach an agreement with your former partner.
+However, if an agreement is not possible, you can apply to the Child Maintenance Services (CMS) which will only become involved if both parents reside in the UK.
 The CMS will calculate the money that needs to be paid, and if necessary, they may be able to recover payments directly from your former partner’s employer.

 What is a Child Arrangement Order?

 A child arrangement order is a court order that sets out the arrangements for where a child will live and when they will spend time with each parent.
-It can cover a number of different aspects, including:
+It can cover several different aspects, including: